wrinkledeth/metranome-cli/README.md

---bpm # set the beats per minute, default is 80 --beats # number of beats per bar, default is 4 --strong # Note of the strong beat in hertz, default is 4000 --weak # note of teh weak beats in hertz, detault is 2000
+--bpm # set the beats per minute, default is 80 --beats # number of beats per bar, default is 4 --strong # Note of the strong beat in hertz, default is 4000 --weak # note of the weak beats in hertz, detault is 2000
 ```

 ## Examples